 Hurtle headfirst down the ice track at the break-neck speed of 140 km per hour with your nose only just above the ice!
 Every winter since the 1884/85 winter season, daring visitors have felt the high surge of adrenaline that is guaranteed on the legendary Cresta Run.
 Please note that this sport is reserved for men.
 Pre-registration at the Cresta Run office is obligatory, and novices must attend a training session.

 From 27 December, every Wednesday morning from 7.40 h, Early Bird Skiing Sessions exclusively for Kulm and Kronenhof guest - enjoy pristine slopes 1 hour before the official opening of the piests on Diavolezza.

 6. Night-skiing on the Corvatsch

-During the Corvatsch Snow Night, which is every winter night from 7 pm to 2 am, you can ski down the longest lit skiing slope (4.2 km) in Switzerland.
+During the Corvatsch Snow Night, which is every winter night from 19.00 to 2.00 h, you can ski down the longest lit skiing slope (4.2 km) in Switzerland.

 The Murtèl restaurant, located at the middle station, is ideal for a relaxing break from the addictive slopes.
 After the skiing, people meet in the Hossa Bar, where the party is just getting started.

 7. Relax in our private spa suite

 When did you last spend time with your favourite person?
 In our private spa suite with bio sauna, steam bath and Jacuzzi, you can really experience quality time with that person while enjoying a glass of champagne and a little snack.
 And for a truly private experience, we offer you the possibility of booking the entire sauna and pool area of the Kulm Spa from 8.30 in the evening for your own exclusive use.

 8. Dine in Badrutt's Stübli